-This graduate level offering of this course will have a final project that will involve selecting a fundamental plasma process not covered in the class, researching this topic, and then preparing a set of lecture notes.
+This course will have a final project that will involve selecting a fundamental physical process not covered in detail in the class, researching this topic, preparing a set of lecture notes, and recording yourself presenting the lecture.

-There will be due dates throughout the semester for selecting and proposing a topic, turning in a draft for feedback and the opportunity to revise and resubmit, and final submission of the lecture notes.
+There will be due dates throughout the semester for selecting and proposing a topic, turning in a draft for feedback and the opportunity to revise and resubmit, and final submission of the project.
 Details on this project are posted on D2L.